 Trinitarians talk about of both sides of their mouth concerning Jesus.
 On one hand, they will admit that Philippians 2:5-9 says that Jesus made himself nothing and humbled himself.
 On the other hand, they have Jesus glorifying himself as God Almighty.

 (3) Trinitarians also say the Jews wanted to stone Jesus because they knew exactly what he was saying at John 8:58.
 But yet again, Trinitarians directly contradict Jesus who had just said these Jesus could not understand what he was saying because they were not of God and were children of the devil (8:43-47).

-Jesus' own testimony in this selfsame dialogue decisively demonstrates to us that the Trinitarian interpretation of John 8 is absolutely impossible since their interpretations violently contradicts what Jesus had just said.
+Jesus' own testimony in this selfsame dialogue decisively demonstrates to us that the Trinitarian interpretation of John 8 is absolutely impossible since their interpretation violently contradicts what Jesus had just said.
 Trinitarians are effectively demonstrating that they do not hear Jesus anymore than the Jews did in this dialogue nor do they even care.
 They care far more about promoting their false doctrine than hearing Jesus.

 2. Ego Eimi